E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

-As aforementioned, the prompt design is the key challenge of prompt-based learning \cite{liu2021pre}.
-To further analyze the influence of different prompts for our E2S2 models, we conduct contrastive experiments on six manual templates.
-The prompt templates and their corresponding results are shown in Tab.~\ref{tab:ablation2}.
+As mentioned above, the design of prompt template is the key challenge of prompt-based learning~\cite{liu2021pre}.
+To further analyze the influence of different prompts for our E2S2 models, we conduct comparative experiments on 6 manual templates.
+The prompt templates and their corresponding results are shown in Table~\ref{tab:ablation2}.

-The different prompt templates achieve varied performance, which is similar to the prior works \cite{shin2020autoprompt,jiang2022promptbert}.
-In particular, we can observe that the simple templates, \textit{e.g} ``[MASK] means [X].", perform worse than the other sophisticated templates, indicating the importance of manual template engineering.
-More specifically, the last prompt T6 performs best among all designed prompts, thus leaving it as the default setting.
-It is also noteworthy that manual template engineering is usually time-consuming and may fail to discover optimal prompts, as the above prompts mostly fall short in the GEC task.
-The automated template learning, which can create the actual text prompts or continuous soft prompts automatically, could address the above problems efficiently \cite{li2021prefix,lester2021power,shin2020autoprompt}.
+Similar to the previous works~\cite{shin2020autoprompt,jiang2022promptbert}, different prompt templates achieve varied performance.
+In particular, the simple templates, \textit{e.g} ``\texttt{[MASK]} means \texttt{[X]}.", perform worse than the other sophisticated templates, indicating the importance of manual template engineering.
+More specifically, the last prompt T6 performs best among all designed prompts, thus adopting it as the default setting.
+It is also noteworthy that manual template engineering is usually time-consuming and may fail to design optimal prompts, as the above prompts mostly fall short in the GEC task.
+The automated template learning, which can create the actual text prompts or continuous soft prompts automatically, could address the above problems efficiently \cite{lester2021power,shin2020autoprompt}.
 More potential prompt engineering will be explored in our future works.